Back up your Opera files

 It is recommended that you regularly back up your most important Opera files.
 Opera recommends backing up your files before upgrading, as well.

 Locating your files is the first step.
-From the main menu, select About Opera, or go to
+Go to About Opera, or go to

 Not all files and folders listed below will be relevant for all users.